remotephone/blog.rmtph.one/_posts/2021-04-04-CyberDefenders_MTA.md

 ## OK that's it.

 Good stuff.
 I enjoyed this exercise and will probably work through more.
 I submitted feedback on the ones that didn't work as expected, so maybe I did something wrong or they can get updated.
 Either way, I really appreciate the work that went into this, this is a great learning resource.

+## Edit

+I submitted that support ticket and got a response the same night that the content would get updated.
+Really impressed with their turnaround.